art-portfolio-build-week/FE---React-App/README.md

 ## Known Bugs & Fixes

  - [ ] When creating a post the second time the user gets redirected to the last posted post
+ - [ ] Signup banner is partially hidden for Guests
  - [x] Gallery isn't displaying properly in mobile view
  - [ ] No Page linked to the Find Artists Page
  - [ ] No feedback if the password/email is wrong